-Verify your phone is wireless compatible by visiting the Google Android Auto or Apple CarPlay support page.
+Verify your phone is wireless compatible by visiting the Android Auto or Apple CarPlay support page.

-- 1. For first time connection, there are two ways to set up wireless projection: - Connect your Android phone or Apple iPhone by using the factory-provided phone USB cable and plugging into a USB data port.
-For best performance,

-- it is highly recommended to use the device's factory-provided USB cable, which should be replaced after significant wear to maintain connection quality.
+- 1. Download the Android Auto app to your smartphone from the Google Play store.
+There is no app required for Apple CarPlay. - 2.
+For first time connection, there are two ways to set up wireless projection: - Connect your Android phone or Apple iPhone by using the factory-provided phone USB cable and plugging into a USB data port.
+For best performance, it is highly recommended to use the device's factory-provided USB cable, which should be replaced after significant wear to maintain connection quality.
 Aftermarket or third-party cables may not work. - Connecting the phone over Bluetooth.
-See Bluetooth (Pairing and Using a Phone) ⇒ 96 or Bluetooth (Overview) ⇒ 95. - Make sure Wi-Fi and Bluetooth is turned on the phone for wireless projection to work. - When the phone is first connected to activate Apple CarPlay or Android Auto, agree to the terms and conditions on both the infotainment system and the phone. - 4.
+See Bluetooth (Pairing and Using a Phone) ⇔ 97 or Bluetooth (Overview) ⇔ 96. - Make sure Wi-Fi and Bluetooth is turned on the phone for wireless projection to work.

+- 4. When the phone is first connected to activate Apple CarPlay or Android Auto, agree to the terms and conditions on both the infotainment system and the phone. - 5.
 Follow the instructions on the phone.